Apricitine/5921-Site/README.md

 # Big Fat Work In Progress
-im working on lchs workmaster and paltracker so this site won't be done for a while oh
+This site can't be a part of the 5921 organization because vercel makes you pay if the repo is in an organization